The Voice of the Turtle (album): Reception

-Q stated in its December 1996 review: "Half of this 1968 album...is made up of pleasant, traditionally styled instrumentals...
+Q stated in its December 1996 review: "Half of this 1968 album ...is made up of pleasant, traditionally styled instrumentals...
 But it's the three lengthy improvisational pieces that dominate, pointing forward to his later, more elliptical work..."
-In a November 1996 review in DownBeat it was rated 4.5 Stars — Very Good/Excellent — "...has to be the strangest folk trip of the '60s... it's Fahey's loopy sound collages and odd sonic touches that make this largely instrumental album a treasure."
+In a November 1996 review in DownBeat it was rated 4.5 stars — Very Good/Excellent — "...has to be the strangest folk trip of the '60s... it's Fahey's loopy sound collages and odd sonic touches that make this largely instrumental album a treasure."
 It received three-and-a-half stars in The New Rolling Stone Album Guide.

-In his AllMusic review, music critic Richie Unterberger called the album "One of his more obscure early efforts, Voice of the Turtle is both listenable and wildly eclectic, going from scratchy emulations of early blues 78s and country fiddle tunes to haunting guitar-flute combinations and eerie ragas." and its "...undercurrent of dark, uneasy tension that gives much of Fahey's '60s material its intriguing combination of meditation and restlessness."
+In his AllMusic review, music critic Richie Unterberger wrote, "One of his more obscure early efforts, Voice of the Turtle is both listenable and wildly eclectic, going from scratchy emulations of early blues 78s and country fiddle tunes to haunting guitar-flute combinations and eerie ragas."
+He also wrote that its "undercurrent of dark, uneasy tension that gives much of Fahey's '60s material its intriguing combination of meditation and restlessness."